Bee Bearding: An Overview for Beekeepers

 Difference Between Bearding and Swarming

 It is often possible for the beekeeper to confuse bearding with swarming.
 It is however worth mentioning that bearding is attributable to increased temperatures within the brood box.
-Swarming on the other hand is honey bees splitting or abandoning the beehive.
+Swarming on the other hand involves honeybees splitting or abandoning the beehive.

 Below are some of the main differences between swarming and bearding:

-• Honeybees will exhibit the bearding behavior mainly on late afternoons.
-Swarming will instead take place between mid morning and mid afternoon.
+• Honeybees will exhibit bearding behavior mainly in late afternoons.
+Swarming will instead take place between mid-morning and mid-afternoon.
 Additionally, the bearding bees will go back to the hive later in the day, usually late evening when prevailing temperatures have gone down.
 As for swarming, honeybees will completely move away without returning to the hive.

 • Honeybees that swarm will make a loud roaring noise but the bearding bees are extremely quiet.